Ahh… Assam. If there is one region of the world that holds the esteem and loyalty of tea aficionados, it is Assam.

 Ghograjan Tea Estate takes single-estate production up a notch.
 Established in the 1940s, this company is not just a tea maker but also a tea grower and tea packer.
 In short, the entire operation, from tea seed to packed tea, and all steps in between, is conducted on-site at Ghograjan Tea Estate in Assam.

 Thus, there are no middlemen involved in production of this tea.
-The tea is shipped direct from the farm, via a US distributor, and then to the tea drinker.
+The tea is shipped directly from the farm, via a US distributor, and then to the tea drinker.
 Farm2Cup is what the company calls this model of single-estate tea production.

 Ghograjan is single-estate to its core.